ryanwng/Team-Krobotics-WRO-FE-2023/README.md

 **Mechanical Design**

 We decided to use a Traxxas Trx4M as our base, the chassis was expanded on using 3D printed elements and zipties in order to ensure the stability of our parts.
 For example, our camera is stabilized on a 3D printed mount, which is stabilized through the use of glue and zipties.
 Our motor is a Furitek Micro Komodo Motor, it has 3 wires that connect to our esc to control speed and torque.
 This motor is directly compatible with the car we picked.
 Using cases and bases to hold the Raspberry Pi and its respective power source was helpful in condensing the robot in size.
-Lego was also used during the prototyping stage but later removed.
+Lego was also used to create a camera stand to ensure that the camera would face down.
+Finally, tape was used in some areas, along with hot glue to increase the stability of the car in weaker areas.

 **3D Parts**

 A base was designed in order to hold the Raspberry Pi, Arduino, wiring and some other pieces.
-A camera stand was designed to ensure that the camera would stay in the same place and be stable while driving
+A camera stand was previously designed to ensure that the camera would stay in the same place and be stable while driving.
+However, it was figured later on that the camera wouldn't be able to face down, and so the stand was made with lego and some wooden pieces to ensure it would stay in place.

+**Hardware Issues**

+There ended up being some hardware issues which he had to fix throughout the preparation of the competition.
+Firstly, the use of the button on the Pi Sugar S Pro was necessary in order to fulfill the requirements of the competition of using only one button to start the program.
+This meant adding additional code, along with solidfying the reason for using the Pi Sugar S Pro compared to other power sources, such as lithium batteries.
+Also, for the Raspberry Pi it would be necessary to code a way to run a program immediately upon turning on.
+This was done using the command "sudo crontab -e" which allows for programs to run upon rebooting of the raspberry pi.
+This alongside with the GPIO button on the Pi Sugar S pro was invaluable in allowing for a suitable car which can perform all its necessary functions.